 Treatment of Biphasic Mesothelioma

-There are newer treatments out there for patients with biphasic therapy, including intensity-modulated radiation therapy, photodynamic therapy and gene therapy.
+There are newer treatments out there for patients with biphasic therapy.
+Some of these include intensity-modulated radiation therapy, photodynamic therapy and gene therapy.

 Prognosis of Biphasic Mesothelioma

-The prognosis of biphasic mesothelioma depends on the relative ratio of epithelioid cells to sarcomatoid cells.
-Those who have more epithelioid cells often live longer than patients with more sarcomatoid cells.
+The prognosis of biphasic mesothelioma depends on the ratio of epithelioid to sarcomatoid cells.
 The average life expectancy of a patient with biphasic mesothelioma is 8-21 months.
+Those who have more epithelioid cells often live longer.